CLI Reference

 --results-path | Path to write JSON results file | |

---datasets-dir | .wave/bench/datasets | Directory to search for dataset files |
+--datasets-dir | .agents/bench/datasets | Directory to search for dataset files |

 --keep-workspaces | false | Preserve task worktrees after completion |